040code/040code.github.io/content/posts/2019-09-07-full-stack-fest-2019/index.md

 ### Standardizing JavaScript Decorators in TC39
 by [Daniel Ehrenberg](https://2019.fullstackfest.com/speakers/daniel-ehrenberg)

 Daniel is part of the [TC39](https://github.com/tc39).
 He explained how the stages work in TC39.
-He's currently responsible for 3 proposals in Stage 3; [`BigInt`](https://github.com/tc39/proposal-bigint), [`Class Public Instance Fields & Private Instance Fields`](https://github.com/tc39/proposal-class-fields) and [Private instance methods and accessors](https://github.com/tc39/proposal-private-methods), and 1 proposal in Stage 2; [Decorators](https://github.com/tc39/proposal-decorators).
+He's currently responsible for 3 proposals in Stage 3; [BigInt](https://github.com/tc39/proposal-bigint), [Class Public Instance Fields & Private Instance Fields](https://github.com/tc39/proposal-class-fields) and [Private instance methods and accessors](https://github.com/tc39/proposal-private-methods), and 1 proposal in Stage 2; [Decorators](https://github.com/tc39/proposal-decorators).
 The last one you might already have seen in ember, Angular or MobX.
 Aligning the implementations is a very hard job.
 They all seem to have a slight different idea on decorators.
 It's up to Daniel (and TC39 which have members of the ember, angular in it) to come up with a solution that doesn't break the web.

 [Link to presentation](https://www.youtube.com/watch?v=GLi37QPSOv4)

 ### HTTP/3 - HTTP over QUIC is the next generation
 by [Daniel Stenberg](https://2019.fullstackfest.com/speakers/daniel-stenberg)

+Daniel is the creator of `curl`, so he knows a few things about HTTP.
+HTTP/2 did improve a lot, but Daniel explained how the boxes in between the server and the client are very helpful.
+They see traffic passing by and they start *helping* us.
+This might look useful, but it is not.
+Especially not when you want to improve the network layer.
+That's why HTTP/3 will use UDP instead of TCP.
+Of course this gives a lot of other interesting problems.
+Company networks often see UDP as a DDoS attack and blocks it, but in order to improve the speed of the internet, we need to change the protocol.
+The Head-on-line problem shifted from HTTP level to TCP level when switching to HTTP/2.
+This causes all streams to be blocked if a package is missing.
+HTTP/3 with QUIC can resolve the HOL problem on TCP level.
+This means only one stream is blocked when a package is missing.
+But it's a long way...
+There are a lot of boxes in between..

 [Link to presentation](https://www.youtube.com/watch?v=idViw4anA6E)

 ### Rust, WebAssembly, and the future of Serverless
 by [Steve Klabnik](https://2019.fullstackfest.com/speakers/steve-klabnik)

+I love Rust, so I'm not going to talk a lot about this presentation.
+Steve explains a lot about it and how Rust and the Rust Toolchain can be used for WASM.
+I recommend everybody to see the presentation.
+WASM (together with WASI) can be the future of s8s.
+Currently Docker is the container, but a browser can also be the container with WASM / WASI.

 [Link to presentation](https://www.youtube.com/watch?v=CMB6AlE1QuI)

-### Lightning Talks
+### Overall

+FSF 2019 was again a big success.
+Thanks [codegram](https://conferences.codegram.com/) for organizing it.